wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

   - listValue2
 ```

-Within the configuration parameters maps other parameters can be references using a variable notation.
+Within the configuration parameters maps other parameters can be referenced using a variable notation.
 Example: `${group1.param1}`.
 Nested variable references are supported, just make sure you define no cyclic dependencies.

 Configuration parameter maps are inherited to "deeper levels" within the YAML structure, and the maps are merged on each level.
 The configuration parameters on the "deeper levels" overwrite the parameters from the higher level.